Zetakai/Zetakai/README.md

 ## 🚀 About Me

-I'm a **Mobile Developer** with high passion to learn and grow within the industry.
-I'm a results-driven and collaborative person with good analytical skills.
-Working in a team always brings something new to me and I see feedback as a good way to become better.
+I'm a **Mobile Developer** focused on building high-quality, results-driven applications.
+I thrive in collaborative environments and leverage strong analytical skills to solve complex problems and drive project success.
+For me, continuous learning and incorporating feedback are essential steps in developing both code and career.

 ### 💼 Current Role
 **Mobile Developer** at [PT Macra Teknologi Indonesia](https://github.com/macra-id) (08/2022 – present)